About

 When will my client's column run?

 Unless I gave you a specific date when we set up the interview, I do not know.
-Columns sometimes get moved around, depending on what's more timely.
+Columns often get moved around, depending on what's more timely.

 I highly recommend setting notifications for your client on Google Alerts and Talkwalker Alerts.
-That way, you can see the various outlets that picked up the column.
+That way, you can see some of the outlets that picked up the column online.

 Do you have a specific condition?
 Read this now, not later!